dylanpieper/ShinySurveyJS-Template/readme.md

 ## Publishing

 The default Shiny app settings are found in the `shiny/shiny.R` file (e.g., host, port, and number of workers).
 Publish directly to a cloud platform like [Shinyapps.io](https://www.shinyapps.io/) or setup the app in a container on a service like [Azure Web Apps](https://azure.microsoft.com/en-us/products/app-service/web).
 When scaling, optimize the app by adding traffic monitoring, testing different networking configurations, testing the app's performance under heavy loads, and node balancing.
-Additionally, consider adjusting the behavior of the asynchronous setup process.
-Consider adjusting the system sleep `Sys.sleep(runif(1, 0, 10))` in `app.R` or modifying the setup process to fit your needs.

 ## Roadmap